SingaporeCSS/singaporecss.github.io/README.md

-# This be the Talk.CSS website
+# This be the source code for the Talk.CSS website

-*Note: This site is currently very much work-in-progress.
-It will be progressively be worked on, because life.
-When this message disappears, it means the site has reached v1.0 status.*
+## v1.0.0
+---

+- Updated recaps for past meetups
+- Updated speaker bios for each meetup
+- Added styling for broken images

 ## v0.0.1
 ---

 - Created initial styling
-- Set current site font to
+- Set current site font to [Hack](http://sourcefoundry.org/hack/)
 - Added pages for first 3 meet-ups
 - Added About page
 - Wrote copy for site footer